ianmcgregor/state-machine-js/README.md

 ```

-States also can be created individually:
+States can be created individually:

 ```javascript
 // create a single state